-Researchers: Quality of life as important as quantity of lifeApril 27th, 2012 in Cancer /
+Researchers: Quality of life as important as quantity of lifeApril 27, 2012 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center have placed new emphasis on gathering data on cancer patient quality of life during both treatment and survivorship.
 Their focus is on gathering and using that data to develop interventions to improve the quality of life for patients in treatment and for cancer survivors.